ga4gh/data-repository-service-schemas/openapi/tags/DrsApiPrinciples.md

 | Security          | Servers have full control over their own security practices. | Server operators, in addition to maintaining their own security practices, should confirm they are comfortable with the resolver registry security practices, including protection against denial of service and namespace-hijacking attacks.
 (See the [Appendix: Compact Identifier-Based URIs](#tag/Compact-Identifier-Based-URIs) for more information on resolver registry security.) |

 ## DRS Datatypes
 DRS's job is data access, period.
 Therefore, the DRS API supports a simple flat content model -- every `DrsObject`, like a file, represents a single opaque blob of bytes.
 DRS has no understanding of the meaning of objects and only provides simple domain-agnostic metadata.
-Understanding the semantics of specific object types remains the responsibility of the applications that use DRS to fetch those objects (e.g. samtools for BAM files, DICOM viewers for DICOM objects).
+Understanding the semantics of specific object types is the responsibility of the applications that use DRS to fetch those objects (e.g. samtools for BAM files, DICOM viewers for DICOM objects).

-### Single Objects
+### Atomic Objects
-DRS can be used to access objects of all kinds, simple or complex, large or small, stored in type-specific formats (e.g. BAM files, VCF files, CSV files).
-At the API level these are all the same; at the application level, DRS clients and servers are expected to agree on the semantics of individual objects using non-DRS mechanisms, including but not limited to the GA4GH Data Connect API.
+DRS can be used to access individual objects of all kinds, simple or complex, large or small, stored in type-specific formats (e.g. BAM files, VCF files, CSV files).
+At the API level these are all the same; at the application level, DRS clients and servers are expected to agree on object semantics using non-DRS mechanisms, including but not limited to the GA4GH Data Connect API.

 ### Compound Objects
-DRS can also be used to access compound objects, consisting of two or more single 'leaf' objects related to each other in a well-specified way.
+DRS can also be used to access compound objects, consisting of two or more atomic objects related to each other in a well-specified way.
 See the [Appendix: Compound Objects](#tag/Compound-Objects) for suggested best practices for working with Compound Objects.

 ### [DEPRECATED] Bundles
 Previous versions of the DRS API spec included support for a *bundle* content type, which was a folder-like collection of other DRS objects (either blobs or bundles), represented by a `DrsObject` with a `contents` array.
 As of v1.3, bundles have been deprecated in favor of the best practices documented in the [Appendix: Compound Objects](#tag/Compound-Objects).
 A future version of the API spec may remove bundle support entirely.